 It has a detachable cable and mic, although it doesn't have the capability to enable a microphone sidetone.

-Earning the Best Buy Award, the Kingston HyperX Cloud II is an excellent gaming headset to consider when shopping on a budget and unwilling to make too many concessions when it comes to performance.
+The Kingston HyperX Cloud II is a great gaming headset to consider when shopping on a budget and unwilling to make too many concessions when it comes to performance.

-While the Cloud II couldn't claim the overall top score, it is still one of our absolute favorites when it comes to these products.
+While the Cloud II couldn't claim the overall top score, it is still one of our favorites when it comes to these products.
 It did well across the board, delivering a great performance at an even better price.
-While some other products have slightly better sound quality, these are accompanied by a significant increase in price, making the Cloud II a perfect choice if you want the most bang for the buck.
+While some other products have slightly better sound quality, most are accompanied by a significant increase in price.